HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 All steps and config parameters will be documented in a log file, that is saved in the directory where the pipeline is executed from.
 The logging file will have the format: ```log_oligo_seq_probe_designer_{year}-{month}-{day}-{hour}-{minute}.txt```.

+For a detailed description of the pipeline and Python API usage, please visit our [documentation](https://oligo-designer-toolsuite.readthedocs.io/en/latest/_pipelines/oligoseq_probe_designer.html).

 ## Contributing